 Although domestic violence crimes are a common occurrence in Phoenix and Arizona, they should not be taken lightly.
 A conviction can have serious consequences and create a negative stigma that can impact your future.
-Our Phoenix domestic violence defense lawyers have the expertise to navigate you through these charges.
-If you’re facing domestic violence accusation, call AZ Defenders today to get help from an experienced Phoenix domestic violence attorney.
+Our domestic violence defense lawyers have the expertise to navigate you through these charges.
+If you’re facing domestic violence accusation, call AZ Defenders today to get help from an experienced Phoenix domestic violence defense attorney.

 Schedule a Free Case Evaluation With a Defense Lawyer (480) 456-6400

 Many victims will obtain a Temporary Restraining Order, or “TRO” as they begin to press charges and file domestic violence claims.
 These documents are typically obtained at an ex parte court proceeding.
 This means the plaintiff may ask the court for a hearing without notifying the defendant of the charges.

 At these TRO hearings, the victim (“plaintiff”) has the opportunity to testify or bring in evidence that domestic violence occurred.
 If the court finds the evidence sufficient, it will issue a TRO against the defendant.
 A police officer is required to deliver the TRO to the defendant within 24 hours after it is assigned.